danny899/how-to-docs/jitsi-installation/README.md

-# How to install Jitsi Meeting on AWS EC2 (Debian OS)
+# How to install Jitsi Meet on AWS EC2 (Debian OS)

 ## Introduction
 This document provides step-to-step guide on how to install Jitsi Meeting on Debian Operation System